 Who can practice aquaponics?

 Aquaponics is for everyone.
-Our partners and clients include hobbyists, gardeners, survivalists, environmentalists, educators, schools, nonprofit organizations, colleges, FFA and 4-H organizations, Native American tribes, commercial farmers and community groups.
+Our partners and clients include hobbyists, gardeners, survivalists, environmentalists, educators, schools, nonprofit organizations, colleges, FFA and 4-H organizations, Native American tribes, commercial farmers, and community groups.
 From the very young to older generations, our aquaponic systems are designed at approximately waist-height to prevent the need for bending and kneeling.
 The reduced manual labor increases the joy in gardening and minimizes the physical burden.
 Our systems may also be laid out to be wheelchair accessible.
 Aquaponics is for anyone with a will and an interest.

 Do you need a greenhouse to do aquaponics?

 No. Aquaponics does not require a greenhouse.
-Aquaponics can be done indoors, outdoors, in a greenhouse, using a koi pond, in a sunroom or even set-up in basement or garage.
+Aquaponics can be done indoors, outdoors, in a greenhouse, using a koi pond, in a sunroom, or even set-up in a basement or garage.
 Using a greenhouse provides a year-round growing season and some protection from the weather and other elements.
 Outdoor aquaponics enjoys similar benefits of the extended growing season due to warmer temperatures of plant roots in an aquaponic garden.
-In locations that experience a high number of days below freezing, long winters and short summers the growing season may be extended by approximately three to four weeks on either side of the traditional growing season.
+In locations that experience a high number of days below freezing, long winters, and short summers the growing season may be extended by approximately three to four weeks on either side of the traditional growing season.
 In places where the weather is milder, it’s possible for the growing season to be extended even longer.

 What about salmonella, E. coli and other food-borne diseases?

 In a well-designed system, only the roots in an aquaponic system come into contact with the water, reducing the likelihood of contamination from within the system.
-While there are many ways in which food get contaminated, most often contaminants are introduced through food-handling and processing.
+While there are many ways in which food gets contaminated, most often contaminants are introduced through food-handling and processing.
 The article On-Farm Food Safety: Aquaponics contains more information about this topic and provides a great list of good agricultural practices (GAPs).
 Another great resource to consider is your local health department which is responsible for food-handler safety classes.

 Does the produce taste fishy?